 - Slow speeds– Due to adding encryption to what you send and receive online, using a VPN can actually slow your connection down.
 The best VPN providers will tell you what speeds you can expect to receive when you sign up.
 Many also offer a guarantee so if it doesn’t meet your expectations, you’ll be able to get your cash back within a defined period of time.

-- Complications– If you’re not technology minded, setting up a VPN can seem like a daunting task.
+- Complications– If you’re not an advanced user, setting up a VPN can seem like a daunting task.
 Recognizing this, providers have streamlined the process and made it as simple as possible.
 If you’re still worried, choose a provider with around-the-clock customer service feature, so your queries will be answered in real time.

 - Compatibility– You’re likely to connect to the Internet through multiple devices every day.
 Make sure you’re not restricted by selecting a provider that is compatible with all your gadgets.
 This is a particular concern for those using Mac, which isn’t always compatible with the software.
 Make sure you take a look at how extensive each VPN provider’s compatibility is before you make a decision.